 Teaching in the Moment

 Driven by the aim to raise engagement levels in Early Years, we undertook a change in approach to Continuous Provision in Nursery and Reception.
 The environment is arranged so that all pupils can select and access all resources throughout the day both inside and outside.
 Children direct their learning, while highly-skilled practitioners teach within the child’s play by modelling language, explaining, demonstrating, exploring ideas, encouraging, questioning, providing a narrative for what they are doing and facilitating further learning opportunities for children.
 The day is arranged so that carpet sessions, which include pre-planned adult-led interactions, are timetabled for the start and end of the morning and afternoon thus allowing a long, uninterrupted period of child-led learning throughout both morning and afternoon sessions.
 Each child is a ‘focus child’ once every half term which results in a greater number of observations during that week.
 During the rest of the term, poignant moments are recorded for each child.
 These observations are recorded in each child’s learning journey book.
-Parents and Carers contribute to this book through home learning activities, ‘wow moments’ and the planning sheet for the ‘focus child’ weeks.
+Parents and Carers contribute to this book through home learning activities, including ‘wow moments’.

 Maths in Our Early Years